-- 4.34 In markets involving undifferentiated products, such as raw materials or massproduced commodities, firms select the volume of output they supply to the market and receive the market price.
-For some firms - especially large ones - the volume they decide to supply to the market can have a material impact on total supply and, therefore, may influence the market price. - 4.35 Mergers in undifferentiated product markets may give rise to unilateral effects.
-Without a merger, it is costly for one of the merger firms to cut its volumes, as it will lose the margins on the volumes it no longer sells.
-However, to the extent a volume reduction reduces total supply and results in an increase in market prices, the firm will earn greater profits on the volumes it continues to sell.
+4.35 In markets involving undifferentiated products, such as raw materials or mass-produced commodities, firms select the volume of output they supply to the market and receive the market price.
+For some firms - especially large ones - the volume they decide to supply to the market can have a material impact on total supply and, therefore, may influence the market price.